hashicorp/terraform/website/source/docs/providers/triton/r/triton_firewall_rule.html.markdown

 ```

-### Allow ssh traffic to all machines from known remote IPs
+### Allow ssh traffic on port tcp/22 to all machines from known remote IPs

 ```
 resource "triton_firewall_rule" "22" {
-  rule    = "FROM IP w.x.y.z TO all vms ALLOW tcp port 22" enabled = true
+  rule    = "FROM IP (IP w.x.y.z OR IP w.x.y.z) TO all vms ALLOW tcp port 22" enabled = true
 }
 ```

-### Block traffic on port tcp/143 to all machines
+### Block IMAP traffic on port tcp/143 to all machines

 ```
 resource "triton_firewall_rule" "imap" {